 - Flash a big smile at two people (that you don’t know) every day…just for fun!

 - Learn to control your temper.
 Harsh words said in anger can never be taken back.
 They have a negative effect on every cell of the body and actually bring the immune system down.

 - Take your work seriously, but yourself not at all.
 Don’t be too hard on yourself.

 - Develop a forgiving attitude and spirit (most people are doing the best they can).
 We all make mistakes.
-Practice forgiveness and soon it will become habit!
+Practice forgiveness, and soon it will become a habit!

 - Be kind to unkind people (they probably need it the most).

 - Sit on your ego.
 Don’t talk about yourself and your accomplishments all the time.
 Always be honest.